Includes over 150 Guitar Lessons. Order today and learn Right! |

 Tuning the (A) or 5th string.

 The most basic way of tuning your guitar will start with the open (A) string.
 This is the second largest string, which is called the 5th string.
 By using the fixed source, piano, harmonica, tuning fork, another guitar or the A note supplied, we will tune the A string.
-You will now make the (A) string match the pitch or tone of the A source by picking the A string open and letting it ring.
+You will now tune the (A) string to match the pitch or tone of the A source.
+Pick the A string open and letting it ring out or sustain.
 Picking the A string open, means to pick the string without fretting the note.
 (Fretting, pushing down on the string).

 I find by loosening the string below the tone and raising or tuning while increasing the strings tension, works the best and tends keep the guitar in tune longer.
 So, once you establish that A tone and match it with the open (A) string, you are ready to move on to the next string.
 Remember, don't tune while loosening the string, only while tightening.